 - 1 pinch salt

-- 300 grams all purpose flour (2 cups) can be substituted with whole grain flour
+- 300 grams of all-purpose flour (2 cups) can be substituted with whole-grain flour

 - While still warm dip them in a mixture of icing sugar with vanilla sugar.

 We invite you to subscribe to Northern Homestead and follow us on Facebook or Pinterest for more yummy recipes.